 Draw a lot – and without directly copying another artist.
 It’s the only way to find your unique rhythm.
 But, having said that…

-*Prediction one: you’ll find you need to loosen your scalenes, pectorals and anterior deltoids on your drawing side.
+*Prediction one: you’ll need to loosen your scalenes, pectorals and anterior deltoids on your drawing side.

-**Prediction two: they’ll get you to strengthen your core, your rhomboids and your posterior deltoids.
+**Prediction two: you’ll need to strengthen your core, your rhomboids and your posterior deltoids.